blainne/blainne.github.io/_posts/2017-07-23-two-acc-cata.md

 The true decision logic happens in the `decideLongerSubRoute` (which is passed to cataPlus as `fNodeUp`).
 First, it'll check whether we already reached the fuel limit.
 If so, it'll return the empty list of travel segments.
 It means that we simply can't go any further in this subtree.
 If this isn't the case, it'll compare current subtrees to find which one offers the longer list of travel segments.
 Then it'll simply prepend current node to the longer path and return it as the new path.

-*Note, that even if we may not use results of subtrees because of initial fuel level checking, those values already have been calculated.
+*Note: even if we may not use results of subtrees because of initial fuel level checking, those values already have been calculated.
 This is some inefficiency that needs to be considered.
 It would probably not be such a big problem in a language with lazy evaluation, e.g. Haskell.*
 *We could also use the ["fold with early exit"](https://sidburn.github.io/blog/2016/05/07/cps-fold) technique, but that would add even more complexity.*

 After running the code, the value of `mostStopsTravelPlan` is the following list of travel segments: